Cinnxmonn/R.me/README.md

 - **Student ID:** 662115027
 <br>

-## Check it off Anti-Fake News System Phase 2.
+## Check it off Anti-Fake News System Phase II.
 **Local Testing:** Teachers may download the project files from , then run the frontend and backend separately on machines:
 <br>